 So half an hour to sunset and golden hour light in full swing, I strapped on my camera bag and began a steady jog out to the lighthouse.
 I was so annoyed at myself for not planning this out.
 The dread of missing the sunset helped keep my pace up even as the sun started to touch the horizon out on the lake.

 Even though I arrived at the lighthouse shaky and sweaty (I wasn’t in that good of shape then), I did make it in time to catch the glorious sunset light on the tower.
 One of the things that really was to my advantage was that even with the sun on the horizon, the light reflecting off of the lake extended the golden hour for at least 30 more minutes.

-If I had planned properly, then I would have known the site better.
-I would have known about the walk and had the time to get some better photos.
+If I had planned properly, I would have known the site better.
+I would have known about the walk and had the time to get better photos.

 Since this time I’ve learned to use a tool like PhotoPills or PlanIt.
 To use them not only to find where the sun, moon, or astronomical features are.
 But to see the location, plan the trip, and pre-visualize the shots I want.

 All-in-all, even with my hurried state, I think my visit to Big Sable turned out OK.
 Once my panic had subsided, was able to get some really great images of the lighthouse and the surrounding site.
 I know that I will go back there again.
 Next time, with better planning, I’ll try for the Milky Way or some Auroras in the sky.

 Hopefully, you’ve learned from my mistake (I know I have).
 So when you get the chance to visit Big Sable Lighthouse, if you take the time to do the planning, you will arrive in a calm state of mind that will allow you to truly enjoy this grand historical site.